 The near drop incident last August, revealed by a whistleblower, has drawn further attention to the many defects in the Holtec-designed and manufactured facility.
 It has been discovered that the stainless steel canisters, only five-eighths inches thick, are being gouged as they are lowered into the site’s concrete silos.
 Southern California Edison admitted to the NRC the damage runs the entire length of the canister walls.
 Experts have warned that the gouging makes the thin-walled canisters even more susceptible to corrosion-induced cracking in the salty sea air, risking release of their deadly contents into the environment and even of hydrogen explosions.

-Furthermore, critics point out, these thin-walled canisters are welded shut and cannot be inspected, maintained, monitored or repaired.
+Furthermore, critics point out, these thin-walled canisters are welded shut and cannot be inspected, maintained, monitored or repaired, as NRC regulations require.

 Systems analyst Donna Gilmore is the founder of SanOnofreSafety.org, and a leading critic of the Holtec system.
 She explains her concerns this way in a recent email:

 “The root cause of the canister wall damage is the lack of a precision downloading system for the canisters.
 Holtec’s NRC license requires no contact between the canister and the interior of the holes.
 The NRC admits Holtec is out of compliance with their license, but refuses to cite Holtec for this violation.

 “NRC staff said the scraping of the stainless steel thin canister walls against a protruding carbon steel canister guide ring also deposits carbon on the canisters, creating galvanic corrosion.
 The above ground Holtec system has long vertical carbon steel canister guide channels, creating similar problems.

 “Once canisters are scraped or corroded they start cracking.
 The NRC said once a crack starts it can grow through the wall in 16 years.
 In hotter canisters, crack growth rate can double for every 10 degree increase in temperature.